 Floriane Labarussiat

 Floriane Labarussiat is a Ph.D. candidate in Comparative Politics at CEVIPOF-Sciences Po.
-Her work focuses on the construction of citizen’s relations to the police in France and the United States.
+Her work focuses on the relations between the police and the national media in France.
 She holds a bachelor’s degree in Political Science from Sciences Po, and two master’s degrees: one in Public Policy (Sciences Po, class of 2021) and a M.A. in Political Science (Université Paris 1 Panthéon-Sorbonne, class of 2021).
 She also attended Columbia University as an undergraduate student.
-Since 2022, she is a Teaching Assistant at Sciences Po.
+Since 2022, she teaches Political Science at Sciences Po.

 floriane.labarussiat@sciencespo.fr